arysef/tube-clues/README.md

 The original purpose of this repository was a system to fact check or provide context to news videos.
 However, it has since evolved to a simple way to gather necessary information without having to watch a video.
 Great for when you're curious about a click-baity title but don't want to get sucked in.

 # Open Issues
+- Fix video title not downloading
+-
 - Develop some sort of opinionation/bias measure and way to display it
 - Add diarization -> sometimes the videos play clips within them and that makes the transcript nonsensical without diarization
     - Even with diarization, sometimes speakers themselves read a section of text they are quoting: it'd be nice to capture that they're quoting someone else in those scenarios
-- Connect to search tool (similar to stochasticity) for fact checking
+- Connect to search tool for fact checking
     - Create UX to present identified potentially misleading or false facts and then give option to investigate further
 - Develop a fact checking pipeline
     - Add a reliable way to find relevant facts from transcript